SS-GEN: A Social Story Generation Framework with Large Language Models: Social Story Generation

 \textbf{Bearing Star Fruits.} As the chapter root nodes grow, and the story titles flourish, we ultimately obtain qualified story fruits by carefully controlling the cultivation conditions.
-To be beneficial and effective for autistic youth, each Social Story must strictly adhere to the 10.2 Tutorial \citep{gray2010new} which provides detailed guidance on writing and applying Social Stories.
-Based on this tutorial, we have established specific standards (Figure~\ref{complete-standard}) for SSGen, focusing on the constraints of structural clarity, descriptive orientation, and situational safety.
-Additionally, we sampled 4 Social Stories from the seed set as qualified in-context examples ((Figure~\ref{complete-story-example})).
-Finally, we designed a constraint-driven prompt, as illustrated in Figure~\ref{complete-story} to guide the LLM in completing the Social Stories given the root nodes with ``chapter-explanation'' pairs and their corresponding new Social Story titles.
+To positively improve social understanding and behavioral outcomes for autistic youth, each Social Story must strictly adhere to our summarized specific constraints for SS-GEN, according to the 10.2 Tutorial \citep{gray2010new} which provides detailed guidance on writing and applying Social Stories.
+These constraints include structural clarity, descriptive orientation, and situational safety.
+Additionally, we sampled 4 ``chapter-explanation-title-story" from the seed set as qualified in-context examples.
+Finally, we designed a constraint-driven prompt to guide the LLM in completing the Social Story given the root nodes with ``chapter-explanation" pair and the corresponding Social Story ``title".

-\textbf{Gardening Work.} To encourage diversity, a new chapter is added to the SS-Bench dataset only when its ROUGE-L similarity with any existing chapter is less than 0.7.
+\textbf{Gardening Work.} To encourage diversity, a new chapter is added to the Social Story dataset only when its ROUGE-L similarity with any existing chapter is less than 0.7.
 The same applies to a new Social Story title.
-When generating the Social Story content based on the title goal, we filter out invalid outputs that do not meet the strict constraints of the Social Stories (e.g., using the narrative 'you', or negative words that usually cause anxious or resistant feelings).
+When generating the Social Story content based on the title goal, we filter out invalid outputs that do not meet the strict constraints of the Social Stories (e.g., using the narrative ``you", or negative words that usually cause anxious or resistant feelings).
+After manual screening and refinement, only 74.3\% of the data was deemed valid to construct the final dataset.